 On closing your browser the session cookie set by the CECV’s website is destroyed and no personal information is retained which might identify you should you visit the CECV’s website at a later date.

-The CECV will use personal information it collects from you for the primary purpose of collection, and for such other secondary purposes that are related to the primary purpose of collection and reasonably expected, or to which you have consented.
+The CECV will use personal information it collects about you for the primary purpose of collection, and for such other secondary purposes that are related to the primary purpose of collection and reasonably expected, or to which you have consented.

 Students and Parents

-- Assist with students’ learning and wellbeing
+- identify student need, implement reasonable adjustments to assist with students’ learning and wellbeing

 Job applicants and contractors